University of Missouri–Kansas City: Swinney Recreation Center

 Swinney Recreation Center was built in 1941, and was gifted to the university by E. F. Swinney.
 There are five basketball courts, an Olympic-sized swimming pool, racquetball and squash courts, weight-training center, soccer field, and indoor and outdoor tracks at the recreation center.
 Along with the Kansas City Club and the Pembroke Hill School, Swinney is one of only three locations in Kansas City containing squash courts.
 University students, faculty and staff have access to the center, and paid memberships are open to others.

 James C. Olson Center for the Performing Arts

-Known on campus simply as the PAC (Performing Arts Center), this building partially houses the Conservatory of Music and Dance and the Department of Theatre, as well as the Kansas City Repertory Theatre.
+Known on campus simply as the PAC, or Performing Arts Center, this building partially houses the Conservatory of Music and Dance and the Department of Theatre, as well as the Kansas City Repertory Theatre.
 The PAC, designed by Kivett and Myers, opened in 1979 and contains White Recital Hall, Helen F. Spencer Theatre, and a black box theatre space, Studio 116.

+On September 23, 2026, UMKC broke ground on a $41 million expansion of the James C. Olson Performing Arts Center.
+The first phase consists of a 35,000-square-foot addition with new music rehearsal and performance spaces, two dance rehearsal rooms, theatre facilities and gathering areas.
+Construction of the first phase is expected to take approximately 18 months.